grucloud/grucloud/docusaurus/docs/azure/resources/Storage/StorageAccount.md

         },
         accessTier: {
           type: 'string',
-          description: 'Required for storage accounts where kind = BlobStorage.
-The access tier used for billing.',
+          description: "Required for storage accounts where kind = BlobStorage.
+The access tier is used for billing.
+The 'Premium' access tier is the default value for premium block blobs storage account type and it cannot be changed for the premium block blobs storage account type.",
-          enum: [ 'Hot', 'Cool' ],
+          enum: [ 'Hot', 'Cool', 'Premium' ],
           'x-ms-enum': { name: 'AccessTier', modelAsString: false }
         },
         azureFilesIdentityBasedAuthentication: {